pmcalabrese/versee/README.md

 - OS agnostic
 - Simple to use and (few commands)
 - Command Line Interface
-- No embedded method for share password (you can choose your own)
+- No embedded mechanisms for share password (you can choose your own, for example Dropbox SugarSync or whatever)

 ## Install

-versee is written in NodeJS.
+Versee is written in Typescript and powered by in NodeJS.
 If you do not have it already you can install from [NodeJS website](https://nodejs.org/en/) .

     npm install versee -g